stephen-swensen/nl-compiler/README.md

   * [Various notes about NL including design and implementation insight](../../wiki/Notes)
   * [NL Language Specification - Draft](https://docs.google.com/document/d/1bIwwQ2uWBZUIrxxlVCAKPMkMBqbkCLT1VrHY0eC7Nb0/edit?hl=en_US&pli=1)

-## Notes on branch 2023-04-21
+## Notes on recent upgrade to .NET 7

-We are attempting to upgrade to .net 7.0 or higher.
-See TODOs.
-Notably, .NET 7.0 doesn't support AssemblyBuilder.Save.
+* .NET 7.0 doesn't support AssemblyBuilder.Save.
 But that should be coming in .NET 8.
-There was also a new position pos_orig_lnum we don't know about yet.
+* There is new position pos_orig_lnum that's part of FsLex that we aren't sure how to use yet.
+* VisualNli hasn't been migrated.
+But it might be possible.
+But we might prefer to focus energies on VSCode integration.